tuxtof/labs/calm/lab6/calm_workshop_lab6.rst

 Remember: You can see all available releases of Python by checking out the Releases page.
 Using the instructions here, you should be able to install any or all of them.

-**Note:** This guide should be valid for CentOS version 7 as well as 6.x and 5.x.
+.. note:: This guide should be valid for CentOS version 7 as well as 6.x and 5.x.

 Updating The Default CentOS Applications
 ========================================